danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/Getting-Started.md

 }
 ```

 The `visibleHeaderRatio` is how many percent (1.0 to 0.0) that is visible below the navigation bar.
+You can use this information to transform the content in the header accordingly.